chapel-lang/chapel/doc/rst/technotes/subquery.rst

 the given locale, which defaults to ``here``.
 This returned domain cannot be used to modify the index set owned by the locale.

-For non-distributed arrays and domains, this function returns a copy of the entire domain.

 To support this function on a custom domain map, write a function named ``dsiLocalSubdomain``.
 For example: